 Efficiency

-Child & Family Treatment Center supported 1,914 children through programs designed to help children be emotionally and developmentally prepared to succeed in school and home environments.
-95% of 247 children (234) improved their functioning level after receiving services.
-93% of 715 children (664) and youth who have experienced trauma improve health behaviors by developing positive coping skills.
+Child & Family Treatment Center supported 1,802 children through programs designed to help children be emotionally and developmentally prepared to succeed in school and home environments.
+97% of 412 children (398) improved their functioning level after receiving services.
+67% of 789 children (530) demonstrate progress in social and emotional development.

-Mental Health Access Point (MHAP) helped 2,029 people access a standardized entry of care.
-Personnel conducted 661 MHAP DAF assessments.
-Five thousand two-hundred fifty-three people received support through FAIR, an integrated recovery program for families.
+Central Connection helped 1,692 people access a standardized entry of care.
+Personnel conducted 564 MHAP DAF assessments.
+4,749 people received support through FAIR, an integrated recovery program for families.

 Note: Central Clinic Behavioral Health publishes an annual report, which is located in the “News” part of the website in the category of Annual Report.